bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Activating a coin - burst of particles; let's also make the coin rise up slightly while activated like it used to (that was kinda cool)
 	- [ ] Deactivate a coin - move it back down
 	- [ ] Use a power - we already show an icon, experiment with also doing a particle effect.
+	- [ ] Shadow - add a static sprite underneath the coin.
+This might look good enough with how flips work.
+If not, we can try animating it too.
+	- [ ] When purchasing a coin from the shop, play flip animation as it moves into player row.
+	- [ ] Flash on upgrade (in shop too).
+	- [ ] Shake when this coin's power is used.
+	- [x] Move up when power is activated.
+Move down when power is deactivated.
 - [ ] **Coin Flip Animation**
 	- [ ] Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
 	- [ ] Effect when a coin is tossed or lands(?)